What Is The Hague Convention And How Does It Relate To International Custody Cases?

 Get Legal Guidance Personalized For Your Own Circumstances

 International custody cases can be highly sensitive and tough to handle.
-Hurst, Robin & Kay, LLC, is an experienced team of attorneys in Chicago who have helped thousands of individuals with family law matters.
+Hurst, Robin, Kay & Allen, LLC, is an experienced team of attorneys in Chicago who have helped thousands of individuals with family law matters.
 Our lawyers will answer your questions about parenting and visitation law in Illinois and deliver sound advice.
 Call today at 312-782-2400, or send an email.